amranidev/ajaxis/README.md

 ```
 ### Define your modal ###
-Ajaxis allows you to use only an ####ONE modal in your project thats used for all Models CRUD Dynamicaly
+Ajaxis allows you to use only ONE modal in your project thats used for all Models CRUD Dynamicaly
 you can put that modal in your laravel layout
 ```
     <div id="modal1" class="modal bottom-sheet">